 All dimensional lumber has both nominal and actual dimensions.
 The most familiar type of dimensional lumber is the two-by-four.
 Due to the thickness of the saw blade and additional milling processes, the resultant two-by-four product is not 2 inches by 4 inches.
 Instead, it is 1 1/2 inches by 3 1/2 inches (38 mm by 89 mm).

 It can be difficult to remember the difference between nominal and actual dimensions.
 Even experienced woodworkers or do-it-yourselfers may find themselves struggling to remember the true width of a two-by-ten.
 As a rule of thumb:

 - Nominal Size: Nominal means "existing in name only."
 So, a two-by-four that in the physical, real sense is 1 1/2 inches by 3 1/2 inches, is only in name 2 inches by 4 inches.
 In essence, we are saying we have applied a certain nickname to the board, but this nickname does not accurately describe the board's physical sense.

 - Actual Size: Actual size is as actual and real as if you were using a tape measure or a straight edge to measure the dimensions of the stock.
-Actual size is usually 1/2-inch less than nominal size.
+Actual size is anywhere from 1/4 inch to 3/4 inch less than nominal size.